fciaf420/MeteorShower/README.md

 *   `MONITOR_INTERVAL_SECONDS`
     *   How often, in seconds, the bot checks price drift and position health.
-*   `CENTER_DISTANCE_THRESHOLD`
+*   `SAFETY_BUFFER_BINS`
-    *   When price moves this far from the centre of your span, the bot closes and reopens the position.
-The value is expressed as a fraction of half-span. `0.45` means 45 % of half-width.
-In a 20 bin pool, the bot will recenter when the pool is on the final bin before ‘out of range’.
+    *   Number of bins from position edge that triggers rebalancing.
+When the active bin gets within this many bins of either position edge, the bot closes and reopens the position. `2` means rebalance when 2 bins away from running out of liquidity.

 ### 6. Manual vs Automatic Span Optimisation